Year: Year numbering

 A calendar era assigns a cardinal number to each sequential year, using a reference event in the past (called the epoch) as the beginning of the era.

 The Gregorian calendar era is the world's most widely used civil calendar.
 Its epoch is a 6th century estimate of the date of birth of Jesus of Nazareth.
 Two notations are used to indicate year numbering in the Gregorian calendar: the Christian "Anno Domini" (meaning "in the year of the Lord"), abbreviated AD; and "Common Era", abbreviated CE, preferred by many of other faiths and none.
 Year numbers are based on inclusive counting, so that there is no "year zero".
 Years before the epoch are abbreviated BC for Before Christ or BCE for Before the Common Era.
-In Astronomical year numbering, positive numbers indicate years AD/CE, the number 0 designates 1 BC/BCE, −1 designates 2 BC/BCE, and so on.
+In Astronomical year numbering, positive numbers indicate years AD/CE, the number 0 or 0000 designates 1 BC/BCE, −1 or -0001 designates 2 BC/BCE, and so on.

-Other eras include that of Ancient Rome, Ab Urbe Condita ("from the foundation of the city), abbreviated AUC; Anno Mundi ("year of the world"), used for the Hebrew calendar and abbreviated AM; and the Japanese imperial eras.
-The Islamic Hijri year, (year of the Hijrah, Anno Hegirae abbreviated AH), is a lunar calendar of twelve lunar months and thus is shorter than a solar year.
+Other eras include that of Ancient Rome, Ab Urbe Condita ("from the foundation of the city), abbreviated AUC, and Anno Mundi ("year of the world"), used for the Hebrew calendar and abbreviated AM.

+Most calendars count years in two eras, one before and one after the epoch.
+The Japanese imperial eras is the only system still in use that has many eras, adding one with every new tenno.

+The Islamic Hijri era, Anno Hegirae, abbreviated AH, with the Hijrah as its epoch is used primarily with Islamic lunar calendars of twelve lunar months, but also with solar calendars whose year is about 11 days longer and therefore increment the year number less often, resulting in a difference of currently 42 to 43.